pschatzmann/stm32-sai/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://mit-license.org/)

 Many STM microcontrollers provide the SAI API for Audio Processing.
 This is the most capable and flexible audio peripheral.
 Supports I2S, PCM, TDM, AC'97, and free protocol modes.
-Has two semi-independent blocks (Block A / Block B) that can be configured as master/slave or TX/RX pairs.
-It is available on mid-to-high-end parts (F4, F7, H7, WB55, etc.).
+It has two semi-independent blocks (Block A / Block B) that can be configured as master/slave or TX/RX pairs and it is available on mid-to-high-end parts (F4, F7, H7, WB55, etc.).

 This project provides a high level, flexible, robust STM32 SAI audio library for Arduino with DMA, runtime configuration, and strong diagnostics.
 Now uses a unified, config-driven driver and a simple buffer for audio streaming.